-- continues from the south side of the road just at the end of the Plum Island airport (an historic site).
-A signboard here usually has brochures about the BCT in Newbury.
-Proceed south on the Eliza Little Trail, skirting the end of the airport's grassy runway (CAUTION: this is an active runway.
+- of the entrance road, into the Plum Island airport (an historic site).
+Stop by the Audubon's Joppa Flatts Refuge across the street or proceed south on the Eliza Little Trail, skirting the end of the airport's grassy runway (CAUTION: this is an active runway.
 Keep to the edge and keep dogs on leash).
-Then go right on a cart rd through high grass and through the fields of the Spencer-Peirce-Little Farm (bicycles not allowed). - 2.5 Pass through a gate south (left) of the historic Spencer-Peirce-Little Manor House, open to the public in summer (Historic New England) (parking lot use by hikers is allowed).
-Follow tree-lined drive (Little's Lane) to High Rd. - 2.8 Left onto High Rd (Rte 1A), use sidewalk on east (left) side.
+Then go right on a cart road through high grass and through the fields of the Spencer-Peirce-Little Farm (bicycles not allowed) - 2.5 Pass through a gate south (left) of the historic Spencer-Peirce-Little Manor House, open to the public in summer (Historic New England) (parking lot use by hikers is allowed).
+Follow treelined drive (Little's Lane) to High Rd. - 2.8 Left onto High Rd (Rte 1A), use sidewalk on east (left) side.
 Historic houses and farms.
 Tendercrop Farm has farm animals on display; drinks and snacks sold.